zowe/docs-site/docs/getting-started/overview.md

 ## z/OS Services

 Zowe provides a z/OS® RESTful web service and deployment architecture for z/OS microservices.
-Delivered with Zowe are core z/OS services
+Zowe contains the following  core z/OS services:

- - **z/OS Datasets services:**
+ - **z/OS Datasets services**

-   get a list of jobs, get content from a job file output, submit job from a data set, and more...
+   Get a list of jobs, get content from a job file output, submit job from a data set, and more.

- - **z/OS Jobs services:**
+ - **z/OS Jobs services**

-    get a list of data sets, retrieve content from a member, create a dats set, and more ...
+    Get a list of data sets, retrieve content from a member, create a data set, and more.

-The full list of capabilities of the RESTful APIs can be viewed from the API catalog that will display the Open API Specification for their capabilities.
+You can view the full list of capabilities of the RESTful APIs from the API catalog that displays the Open API Specification for their capabilities.

 - These APIs are described by the Open API Specification allowing them to be incorporated to any standard-based REST API developer tool or API management process.
 - These APIs can be exploited by off-platform applications with proper security controls.